decyne/rpg-prep/masks/wiki/Session 1.md

 Going to WPHC (Willow Park Hardron Collider)

+* Research in WPHC did a lot of research on superheroes and use their power in technology
 * Prof spectre defeated
 * Charlie's parents didn't know she had power.
 Tells you she's a danger
 * Autumn gets told by Sara she acted like a hero.
 Calls her autumn to humanise her.